-One can imagine the situation at Myford's Beeston works as the first trucks arrived from Surrey carrying the Drummond equipment including castings, machined and part-machined parts, patterns, drawings, jig, fixtures and tooling.
-There can be little doubt that, under the pressure of war-time schedules - and with a suitable Myford badge unavailable - the first machines to be built would have been sold with Drummond markings including the maker's plate and its essential screwcutting chart (Drummond's record of serial numbers ran to the 18th of May, 1943).
-Certainly, several of the M-Types to pass through the writer's hands that may have been of this type; they were fitted with flat-belt drive, equipped with old-fashioned, wall-mounted countershafts, had exposed changewheels and were somehow "different", with some nuts chemically blacked, a rather better paint finish and subtle changes to knurling and turning marks.
+One can imagine the situation at Myford's Beeston works as the first trucks arrived from Surrey carrying the Drummond production equipment including castings, machined and part-machined parts, patterns, drawings, jig, fixtures and tooling.
+There can be little doubt that under the pressure of war-time schedules - and with a suitable Myford badge unavailable - the first machines to be built would have been sold with Drummond markings including the maker's plate and its essential screwcutting chart (Drummond's record of serial numbers ran to the 18th of May, 1943).
+Certainly, several of the M-Types to pass through the writer's hands may have been of this type; they were all fitted with flat-belt drive and supplied either on a treadle stand or for bench mounting with old-fashioned countershafts to mount on a wall or ceiling.
+The changewheels were unguarded and were somehow "different" from the Drummond versions with some nuts chemically blacked, a rather better paint finish and subtle changes to knurling and turning marks.
 Other alterations quickly followed, including the use of metal instead of horn handles for the carriage and leadscrew handwheels and, more significantly, a change from a 3-step cone (flat) pulley drive on the headstock to a 3-step V-belt.
-One serious drawback to the original Drummond M-Type was that neither a modern self-contained stand nor any form of integrated drive system had ever been developed for it - and the changewheels were still dangerously exposed.
-In this respect the lathe was hopelessly old-fashioned, and nearly 10 years behind American machines like the Atlas 9 and 10-inch and South Bend "9-inch Workshop" lathes, all of which had either built-on multi-speed countershafts, the availability of underdrive stands or neat bench-mounted drive systems - and safe enclosures for gears and belts.
-In order to update the Drummond, and turn it into something that could be plugged in and used immediately, or mounted on bench with the minimum of trouble, several important modifications were made: the headstock pulley system was converted to run an "A"-section V-belt, two-step pulleys were fitted to the motor/countershaft drive and the changewheels fully enclosed with an inner pressed-steel guard and a heavy cast-iron outer cover.
-It was offered with either a neat, bench-countershaft unit, or fitted to a heavy cast-iron stand with a long countershaft unit hinged from the back and fitted (like the bench countershaft) with a powerful over-centre belt-tensioning arrangement.
-These late M-Types easy to date - the changewheel cover carrying a sheet-brass changewheel chart stamped with the year of manufacture.
+One serious drawback to the original Drummond M-Type was that neither a modern self-contained stand - nor any form of integrated drive system - had ever been developed for it and the changewheels were always dangerously exposed.
+In this respect, the lathe was hopelessly old-fashioned, and nearly ten years behind American machines like the Atlas 9 and 10-inchand South Bend "9-inch Workshop" lathes, all of which had either all-V-belt, built-on multi-speed countershafts, the availability of underdrive stands or separate but neatly designed bench-mounted countershafts - and safe enclosures for gears and belts.
+In order to update the Drummond, and turn it into something that could be plugged in and used immediately, or mounted on a bench with the minimum of trouble, several important modifications were made: the headstock pulley system was converted to run an "A"-section V-belt, two-step pulleys were fitted to the motor/countershaft drive and the changewheels fully enclosed with an inner pressed-steel guard and a heavy cast-iron outer cover.
+The lathe was offered with either a neat, bench-countershaft unit or fitted to a heavy cast-iron stand with a long countershaft unit hinged from the back and fitted (like the bench countershaft) with a powerful over-centre belt-tensioning arrangement.
+These late M-Types easy to date - the changewheel cover carrying a sheet-brass changewheel chart sometimes stamped with the year of manufacture.

-One interesting version of the lathe also produced by Myford was the BS power-cross-feed model, a continuation of the design developed by Drummond for use on board naval ships where power feeds would have been essential in a workshop that pitched and corkscrewed in rough seas.
-One other M-Type built by Myford was a flat-belt drive model fitted to a cast-iron stand with a flywheel treadle drive, the lathe looking exactly like the last versions built by Drummond.
-So far, not a single example of this type badged as a Myford has come to light.
-A modified specials were also constructed (probably to a military requirement) and, though rare, do still occasionally still surface.
+One interesting version of the lathe also produced by Myford was the BS power-cross-feed model, a continuation of the design developed by Drummond for use on naval ships - where power feeds would have been essential in a workshop that pitched and corkscrewed in rough seas.
+One other M-Type built by Myford was the previously-mentioned flat-belt drive model fitted to a cast-iron stand with a flywheel treadle drive, the lathe looking exactly like the last versions built by Drummond.
+So far, not a single example of this type, badged as a Myford, has come to light.
+A few modified 'specials' were also constructed (probably to a military requirement) and, though rare, do still occasionally still surface.

-One problem with the original M-Type was the direct gearing of the carriage handwheel to the rack; this gave both a cack-handed operation (turning the wheel towards the headstock moved the carriage towards the tailstock) and a too rapid feed.
+One problem with the original M-Type was the direct gearing of the carriage handwheel to the rack; this gave both a cack-handed operation (turning the wheel towards the headstock moved the carriage towards the tailstock) and a too-rapid feed.
 It is known that Myford constructed at least one prototype fitted with a new apron that contained an intermediate reduction gear, so solving both problems - though as far as is known none were sold to the public.
-Another minor modification on this lathe was an extension to the end plate on the cross slide, so giving (as on the Series 7 lathes) a greater travel at little extra cost.
+Another minor modification was an extension to the end plate on the cross-slide, so giving (as on the Series 7 lathes) greater travel at little extra cost.

-Although Myfords were very busy from 1946 with their new and very successful ML7, the M Type continued in production until the late 1940s.
-The last examples, all of which seem to have been long-bed models - and probably built up from unsold spares - were stamped '1951'.
+Although Myford was very busy from 1946 with their new and very successful ML7, the M-Type continued in production until the early 1950s.
+The last examples, all of which seem to have been long-bed models - and probably built up from unsold spares - were stamped '1952'.

 The changewheel set for the M-Type was altered from previous versions the new arrangement (including metric-conversion gears) consisting of: 20t, 30t, 35t, 38t, 40t, 45t, 46t, 50t, 55t, 60t, 65t and 73t.